frrsfuzn/gigih-spotify-clone/README.md

 > This is a Final Project of Fontend Engineer Generation Gigih

 ## Problems
-- Based on my understanding, there's no major problems in this project and all requirements are fullfilled
+- Focus problems of this app is how to make a playlist in Spotify using Spotify API
 ## Features
 - User profile picture at top right corner
 - User profile name beside profile picture